openfootball/clubs/talks/football_db_intro.md

 ### Agenda

 - What's `football.db `?
-- Example: Breweries - `breweries.txt`
+- Example: La Liga - `es/teams.txt`
-- Example: Beers  - `beers.txt`
+- Example: Champions League - `club/europe/2012_13/cl_ii.txt`
+- Leagues and Tournaments / National Teams
+- Intn'l Club Tournaments (Champions Leagues & Friends)
+- National Club Leagues & Cups
-- How to use `beer.db` in Ruby
+- How to use `football.db` in JavaScript
-- What's `world.db `?
+- How to use HTTP JSON API - `GET /event/euro.2012/teams`
-- How to use `beer.db` & `world.db` in Ruby
+- How to use HTTP JSON API II - `GET /event/euro.2012/rounds`
-- How to use HTTP JSON API - `GET /beer/guinness`
+- How to use HTTP JSON API III - `GET /event/euro.2012/round/6`
-- Design - Plain text format options
-- Design - Better comma separated values (CSV) format
-- Design - "Magic" - Use folder and file names for values and structure
+- How to use HTTP JSON(P) API in JavaScript & jQuery
-- Design - "Magic" - Use text patterns (regex) for fields
+- All-Together Now - Machday Widget Example -  `footballdb.widget.js`